 - for any space that’s difficult to cool

-But what does this mean in terms of overall size and portability?
+If you have to buy a higher SACC unit, what does this mean in terms of overall size and portability?

 All portable AC units are heavy appliances.
 The average weight for an 8,000 BTU unit is about 55 lb.
 That’s very heavy.